Motor Insurance

 Average Car Mileage UK

-In 2022, the average car in the UK drove 6,600 miles—down 28% from 9,200 miles in 2002.
+The latest data available in January 2026 showed that the average car in the UK drives 7,100 miles per year—down 22% from 9,100 miles in 2004.
 British motorists drive less now, primarily driven by a drop in business driving and private driving.
+This data reflects 2024 driving.

-Commuting mileage had pretty held steady at around 2,700 miles a year on average per car from 2002 to 2019, but dropped to 2,400 miles a year in 2020 and 1,800 miles a year in 2021; that figure is now climbing but still below pre-pandemic levels.
+Commuting mileage had held pretty steady at around 2,700 miles a year on average per car from 2002 to 2019, but has been noticeably lower since the pandemic, hovering around 2,200-2,300 for the past few years.
 Not surprisingly, commuting and business miles were impacted the most by the pandemic lockdown; private miles less so.

 Change in UK Driving HabitsBusiness MilesCommuting MilesOther Private MilesTotal Miles

-The average car journey for these cars is 8.4 miles long.
+The average car journey for cars in the UK is 8.1 miles long.

 chart showing how mileage in the UK has changed over time